-The U.S. Supreme Court could rule for marriage equality within a year,
+The U.S. Supreme Court could rule for marriage equality within a year, predicts a lawyer who has litigated several cases. |

 Same-sex couples could have the right to marry throughout the United States within a year, estimates a leading litigator in marriage equality cases.